-The purpose of the Workforce Leadership Network is to provide regional strategic leadership and a mandated voice at a regional level for workforce that has:
+The purpose of the Workforce Strategy Network is to provide regional strategic leadership and a mandated voice at a regional level for workforce that has:

 - A regional focus